 Prior to the IPO, the Company awarded options to management and other employees under the Option Plan.
 Each option award vests one half based solely on the passage of time and one half only if the Company achieves certain performance targets.
-The time vesting portion of the options has a four-year graded vesting schedule, with accelerated vesting for time-based options with vesting dates of January 1, 2021 and 2022 upon the completion of an initial public offering.
+The time vesting portion of the options has a four-year graded vesting schedule, with accelerated vesting for time-based options granted prior to the IPO.
 The Company can elect to net-settle exercised options by reducing the shares of Class A common stock to be issued upon such exercise by the number of shares of Class A common stock having a fair market value on the date of exercise equal to the aggregate option price and withholding taxes payable in respect of the number of options exercised.
-The Company can also elect, upon exercise, to reduce the shares to be issued by the number of shares having a fair market value on the date of exercise equal to employee payroll taxes.
 The Company may then pay these employee payroll taxes from the Company's cash.

 In accounting for options issued under the Option Plan, or which may be issued under the Omnibus Equity Plan in the future, the Company measures and recognizes compensation expense for all awards based on their estimated fair values measured as of the grant date.
-Options issued under the Option Plan are exercisable following the closing of an initial public offering or during a 15-day period following a change in control of the Company (and certain other sales of equity by the Company's shareholders).
+Subsequent to the IPO, the Company awarded additional options with a four-year graded vesting schedule, one half vesting based solely on the passage of time and one half vesting only if the Company achieves certain performance targets.
 Costs related to options are recognized as an expense in the consolidated statements of income over the requisite service period, when exercisability is considered probable, with an offsetting increase to additional paid-in capital.
 As a result, expense recognition commenced upon the completion of the IPO, with \$18.9 million recognized as compensation expense related to options issued under the Option Plan immediately upon the completion of the IPO.